sriramios/MovieApp/README.md

 Usage

 Browse TV Shows: The home screen displays a list of TV shows.
 Scroll through the list and tap on any show to view more details.
-Search TV Shows: Use the search bar to find TV shows by their title.
 View TV Show Details: Tap on a TV show to see its detailed information, including its summary, image, genres, and rating.
 Architecture